Pakistan Resolution 1940

 Indo-Pakistan war 1947, 1965 and 1999

 The Hindu Maharaja desperately needed the Indian military help when the Pakistani tribal invaders reached the outskirts of Srinagar.
 Before they arrived in Srinagar Maharaja Hari Singh and Prime minister, Sheikh Abdullah compelled negotiations for acceding Jammu and Kashmir to India in exchange for receiving military aid.
-The agreement which ced33ed Jammu and Kashmir to India was signed by the Hindu Maharaja and Lord Mountbatten.
+The agreement which ceded Jammu and Kashmir to India was signed by the Hindu Maharaja and Lord Mountbatten.

-Aftermath of war
+Aftermath of war in Kashmir

 The Treaty of accession signed by Sheikh Abdullah and Maharaja Hari Singh and his heir, the Sadar-e-Riyasat Karan Singh Dogra was ratified by the popular parliament of the kingdom, dominated by the popular political party of Kashmir, the National Conference led by Sheikh Abdullah under the leadership of Bakshi Ghulam Muhammad a constituent assembly of Indian-administered Jammu and Kashmir had ratified the State's accession to India and had adopted a constitution calling for the perpetual merger of the state with India.
 This constitution was promulgated on 26 January 1957 making Jammu and Kashmir as the only state of India to have a separate constitution.